Ask AI

 • Inputs:

-• Data format: Customers
+• Data Format: Customers

 • Filter:

-• Attribute: Creation Date
+• Attribute: City

-• Value: 2023-01-01
+• Value: New York

 • Inputs:

-• Data format: Products
+• Data Format: Products

 • Filter:

-• Attribute: Product Name
+• Attribute: Name

-• Operator: Contains \(ignore case\)
+• Operator: Contains

 • Value: Pro